 The first step in an Autism journey is the diagnosis.
-Prior to the diagnosis, you suspected the symptoms and behaviors your child exhibits might be Autism.
+Before the diagnosis, you suspected the symptoms and behaviors your child exhibits might be Autism.

 However, suspected and confirming are two very different places.
 It’s time to brace yourself for the journey ahead and get ready to learn everything about Autism firsthand.

-What you need to know is that it ok to take a moment to let all the emotions you are feeling sink in.
+You need to know that it is ok to take a moment to let all the emotions you are feeling sink in.
 Those emotions are natural and ones that need to be worked through.
 However, do not stay at this stage for long.
-You must move through to the final stage in the cycle of grief, and that is acceptance.
+It would help if you moved through to the final stage in the cycle of grief, which is acceptance.

 2. Start Early – You don’t have time to Waste: